DisnakeDev/disnake/CONTRIBUTING.md

 ### Writing Documentation

 While a new feature can be useful, it requires documentation to be useful too.
 When updating a class or method, we ask that you use
-[sphinx directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionadded) in the docstring to notate when it was updated, and what about it was updated.
+[sphinx directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionadded) in the docstring to note when it was added/updated, and what about it was updated.

 For example, the docstring below for `pins()`.